thesarahhagan/SEA-DevOps/README.md

 * [Self-care isn't enough.](https://mashable.com/article/community-care-versus-self-care/) by Heather Dockray on Mashable

+* [Gender differences in engineers' burnout](https://www.emerald.com/insight/content/doi/10.1108/02610150810916749/full/html) by Ronen & Pines (2008).
+Article is behind a paywall, so [holler at me](mailto:thesarahhagan@gmail.com) and I'll email the PDF to you.

 ## Some scientific research about burnout:
 * [Only the overworked die young](https://www.health.harvard.edu/blog/only-the-overworked-die-young-201512148815), a Harvard Health Blog that includes current research on overworking, burnout, and health problems associated with both